 To date we have entered into around 30 collaborations, with top pharma and biopharma companies, U.S. biotechnology companies, leading academic institutes and technology providers.
 Our picodroplet technology has supported a broad range of different projects, helping save time, money and resources while achieving high quality results.

 Interested in learning more?
 Here’s what we’ve helped to achieve in some of our collaborations over the last two years:

 - One of the Top 10 pharma companies was looking to screen at least 1 billion bacteria to identify and isolate antibiotic-resistant clones.
-Performed as part of an R&D Collaboration, we screened >1 billion bacteria in a working day.
+Performed as part of a Collaboration, we screened >1 billion bacteria in a working day.

 - A leading UK academic institute was looking to develop tools that enable high-throughput miniaturised mass spectrometric analysis for the profiling of synthetic design libraries.
 We formed a grant consortium with them and won grant funding from Innovate UK for this project and results generated so far have been presented at numerous conferences.

 - A Top 10 pharma company wanted to screen at least 1 million B-cells and/or 200,000 CHO cells.
 As a result, they purchased a set of Research Instruments from us.

 - A global biopharma company was looking to dramatically increase its rate of discovery of potential therapeutic antibodies and, as such, needed to increase the number of antibody-producing cells being screened at least 100-fold.
 The company signed up as a Technology Access Partner for Cyto-Mine® and has since committed to multiple instrument purchases.